Eschatologue/CM_wiki/docs/option/class-options/artificer-infusion/hb.md

 _**Prerequisite:** Level 6+, Shield (requires attunement)_

-As a Utilise action, the wielder can slam this magic shield into the ground, expending Charges to produce the effects of *[Wall of Stone](../../spells/description/core/level-5.md#wall-of-stone)* centered on the shield, which remains in the ground.
+As a Utilise action, the wielder can slam this magic shield into the ground, expending Charges to produce the effects of [:spell-lv5: Wall of Stone] centered on the shield, which remains in the ground.
 However, this effect only creates a number of panels equal to the Charges spent, it doesn't require Concentration, and lasts for 1 minute.
 The wall is destroyed if the shield is removed.

 This magical shield has a number of Charges equal to your Intelligence modifier (a minimum of 1 Charge), and it regains all of its expended Charges each day at dawn.